-Where the previous section deals with affective accompaniment to affective or emotional self-actualization, this section considers the cognitive support of an educator for actualizing cognitive or knowing intellectual potentialities.
-Thus, now the emphasis is on learning, but its coherence with becoming must always be kept in mind.
+Where the previous section deals with affective accompaniment to affective or emotional self-actualization, this section considers the cognitive support of an educator for actualizing cognitive or knowing, intellectual potentialities.
+Thus, now the emphasis is on learning, but its coherence with becoming is always kept in mind.